-£1m counter-extremism funding returned to Home Office despite rising terror threat
+£1m counterextremism funding returned to Home Office despite rising terror threat

 The previous year saw a £300,000 underspend, which the CCE said was “accrued due to delays in staff recruitment”.

-Almost £950,000 was spent on pay in the two-year same period, but the CCE did not answer The Independent’s questions on how many members of staff it employed.
+Almost £950,000 was spent on pay over the same two-year period but the CCE did not answer The Independent’s questions on how many staff it employed.

 The most recent annual report published by the body indicates that it has commissioned research tightly aligned with the home secretary’s political views, including looking at “how blasphemy is viewed and presented by UK Islamists” and “how various fringe ideologies promote anti-government messaging online”.